-Spreadsheets aren't the problem.
-They're your solution.
+Excel isn't the problem.
+It's your solution.

 They're familiar